cudmore/pie/readme.md

 ### Working versions

-Here is a snapshot of versions for a working PiE server as of July 8, 2018.
-As libraries are updated, things can potentially break.
+Here is a snapshot of versions for a working PiE server as of August 8, 2018.
+As python packages are updated, things can potentially break.

 ```
 cd ~/pie